ChrickeR/chricker.github.io/_posts/assignments/2023-03-07-how_to_tackle_digtalization.md

 **Digital Transformation is hard!**

-I am committed to helping with a smooth transition and will do my best to provide guidance and set standards where necessary.
-I'm not here to be overly prescriptive, but rather to help guide the process and ensure it evolves in a positive way.

 In the upcoming blog posts, I'm looking forward to sharing my personal experiences, observations, and analysis with you.
 I will strive to provide helpful guidance and suggest standards and boundaries where necessary, all while keeping an open mind and allowing for flexibility in the process.
 I'm sure this journey will be filled with learning and growth for us all.